 The telescope cannot point closer than 3 degrees from zenith crossing and to zenith distances larger than 70 degrees.

 When the wind speed is larger than 12m/s, the telescope has to point at least 90 degrees away from wind direction.
 The telescope will be closed for wind speed larger than 18m/s.

-The telescope will also be closed whenever the dew point is within 1.5 degrees of any telescope or instrument temperature.
-It will be opened again only after humidity gets back to the green range for at least 30 minutes.
+The telescope will also be closed when the relative humidity is above 70% (or dew point is within 1.5 degrees of any telescope or instrument temperature).
+It will be opened again after humidity gets back to 50% for at least 30 minutes.

 Telescope will be closed during periods of complete or almost complete cloud coverage.

-The decision about closing and pointing restrictions is made by the weather officer and the telescope operator, respectively.
+The decision about closing and pointing restrictions is made by the weather officer, who is an experienced telescope and instrument operator (TIO).

-You can copy your data also to your personal laptop.
+You can copy your data to your personal laptop.
 Connect the laptop to the wireless network ESO_VA in the control room (password provided by the night astronomer).
 Then push the data from the offline machine to your laptop, using e.g. scp or rsync.
-You can also copy the data to your visas account and transfer them to your laptop from there.

 The instrument workstation is managed by the support astronomer.
 BOB is the interface between your vot-session and the instrument.
 A Real-Time Display (RTD) is available on this workstation, where you can quickly check the quality of your data.